Read this article to understand:

 Searching for metrics: Local issues, global problem

-The process is becoming increasingly urgent, because “people have begun to appreciate the quantum of risk,” Craig says.
+The situation is becoming increasingly urgent, because “people have begun to appreciate the quantum of risk,” Craig says.
 He flags the stress tests carried out by central banks in Brazil, the Netherlands and France, which threw up some startling numbers.

 Agreeing standardised metrics to capture the state of the planet has not been achieved